 The economy of Philadelphia has been strong for a number of years, and the population is growing.
-Home buyers come from all over the area looking to buy homes in Philadelphia.
-The home values in
+Homebuyers come from all over the area looking to buy homes in and around Philadelphia.
+Home values in

-Philadelphia have increased recently making opportunities for house flippers that want to put in the effort to improve properties.
+Philadelphia have increased in recent years, creating ongoing opportunities for house flippers willing to improve properties.